scythemenace/CS3SH3/notes/chapter_8_deadlocks.md

 ---

+## 8 Methods of Avoiding Deadlock

+**Note:** There is also something as preventing deadlock.
+Essentially, preventing deadlock means that the computer takes extra measures to ensure that atleast one of the necessary conditions for a deadlock to happen [(mentioned here)](#5-methods-for-handling-deadlocks) never occurs.

+For practical purposes, prevention of **circular-wait** is the only useful application here.

+Below we talk about how to **avoid** deadlock.

-## 8.1 Single Instance of a Resource Type
+### 8.1 Single Instance of a Resource Type

 Use a Resource-Allocation Graph where claim edges are added (represented by dashed lines) to an existing resource allocation graph